Robofever/AutoBot/README.md

 # AutoBot
-### Place the file in the same folder as PanelImages
+### Place the sort.py in the same folder as PanelImages
 ### Run the below code
 ##### `pip install progressbar`
 ##### and then